4 Telescope Control & Data Acquisition Computers

 4.3 The Telescope Control Computer

-The telescope and MIS box can be controlled remotely using programs running on mcgraw.
+The telescope and MIS box can be coordinated remotely using programs running on mdm24ws1.
 Each program has a separate command window.
-This section contains all the information you need to control the telescope (xtcs) and MIS box (xmis).
-The new PC autoguider cannot yet be remotely operated from the observer's workstation.
+This section contains all the information you need to control the telescope (xtcs) and MIS box (xmis2).
+The guider is operated by a stand-alone Windows PC.

 4.3.1 Logging on